saramibreak/DiscImageCreator/README.md

   2352 bytes/sector binary image of the CD.
 This file is used to a ccd file.
 - .iso
   2048 bytes/sector binary image of the DVD/BD/GC/Wii/XBOX.
-- .pre
-  2352 bytes/sector binary image of the pregap sector of the track 1.
-- .out
-  2352 bytes/sector binary image of the lead-out.
 - .raw
   scrambled image of the iso file.
 - .scm